-The estimated sell-through of the Company's products from the independent distributors to retailers in 2019 decreased 18% from 2018.
-For the same period, the National Instant Criminal Background Check System ("NICS") background checks (as adjusted by the National Shooting Sports Foundation ("NSSF")) increased 1%.
-The greater reduction in the sell-through of the Company's products relative to adjusted NICS background checks may be attributable to the following:
+The estimated sell-through of the Company's products from the independent distributors to retailers in 2020 increased 44% from 2019.
+For the same period, the National Instant Criminal Background Check System ("NICS") background checks (as adjusted by the National Shooting Sports Foundation ("NSSF")) increased 60%.